Highpoint2000/DX-Alert/README.md

 ## Version 3.7a (Rollback version - Please also update the scanner to version 4.2b!)

--Automatic screenshot creation and email sending has been removed, and the configuration has been cleaned up.
+-Automatic screenshot creation has been removed, the configuration has been cleaned up

 Important note: Due to the diverse uses of the web server, especially the scanner, this function cannot currently be reliably implemented!